akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Matilda was in her solar.
 She listened to Beatrice’s request and nodded.

 “Go.
-Take Lady Margaret and two guards.
-I will send Godfrey after you when he returns from Devon.”
+Lady Margaret will arrange two guards to accompany you.
+I will send a messenger to let Godfrey know, should he wish to join you.”

-She reached into a chest and drew out a warm cloak of fine wool.
+She reached into a chest and drew out a warm thick cloak of fine-spun wool.
 “For the road.
 It is cold.”
 She paused, then added quietly, “And take this as well.”
 She pressed a small, sharp knife into Beatrice’s palm.
 “For protection.
 I pray you will not need it.”

 Beatrice curtsied.
 “Thank you, Your Grace.”